codegaze/codegaze.github.io/_posts/2015-08-08-how-to-create-a-dynamic-navigation-menu-in-jekyll.md

 keywords: jekyll, menu, dynamic menu, ruby, static site
 description: How to create a dynamic navigation menu in Jekyll
 header_img: dynamic_menu.jpg
+post_description: This is a tutorial on how to create a simple dynamic menu for Jekyll
 ---

 This is a tutorial on how to create a simple dynamic menu for [Jekyll](https://github.com/jekyll/jekyll).